monizb/vscode-regex-snippets/README.md

 # Regex Snippets

-A VS Code Extension with a list of 50+ hand picked Regex Codes made as a part of an Egghead Challenge.
+A VS Code Extension with a list of 50+ hand picked Regex Code Snippets to make lives of many Developers much easier.

 ### Why This Extension?
-When the challenge was announced and the topics were told, I saw Regex one the list and thought "Oh, there will already be 100s of extensions out there for Regex Snippets".
-Well, I was wrong.
-I did not find even a single extension for the same so decided to take this up.
+There are no extensions for Regular Expressions Snippets on the Marketplace right now, this extension provides the most commonly used Regex Snippets so that you don't have to memorize the difficult syntax which in turn reduces development time.

 ### Snippets